danielthor/deadyet/README.md

 Dead Yet?
 =========

-Simple Sinatra app to lookup is a person is dead or not.
+Simple Sinatra app to lookup if a person is dead or not.

 Usage
 -----